The symbolism behind wedding flowers and bridal bouquets

-Featured here in the Golden Bridal Bouquet, sunflowers are an ideal centrepiece flower for summertime weddings as this is when they naturally come into season.
 They’re also an ideal choice for the eco-conscious wedding planner.
 Sunflowers are hardy plants easily farmed across the globe, meaning it’s easy to source them from a local and sustainable flower farm.

 Thistles are already an iconic symbol of Celtic cultures and the raw beauty of highland landscapes, but did you know they also make a gorgeous addition to a bridal bouquet?
 These flowers require minimal water and can be grown in cold climates outside of greenhouses, making them easy to farm sustainably.

 Thistles may look formidable on their own, but what they represent tells a more emotional story.
 Due to their tenacious nature, they signify the overcoming of adversity and personal challenges.
 In Celtic cultures across Scotland, Wales, and Ireland, they have historically been a crest of bravery, courage, and strength—perhaps the same traits that made you fall in love with your spouse-to-be, or representative of what makes your love destined to last a lifetime.

 Many will be unfamiliar with the bold and expressive protea flower, but this South African native (also known as a sugarbush) is sure to be a showstopper on your big day.
 These flowers have colourful needle-like petals that are highly expressive during the flower’s bloom.